 The Association of Family and Conciliation Courts is clear that negotiating a parenting plan may not be advisable or possible when there is an ongoing situation of partner abuse or when one or both parents are experiencing serious mental health or substance abuse problems.

-Contact the Windsor Family Law Lawyers at Howie Johnson Barristers & Solicitors for Advice on Family Law Issues
+Contact the Windsor Family Law Lawyers at Johnson Miller Family Lawyers for Advice on Family Law Issues

-The experienced family lawyers at Howie Johnson Barristers & Solicitors work compassionately and efficiently toward a solution with your family’s best interests in mind.
+The experienced family lawyers at Johnson Miller Family Lawyers work compassionately and efficiently toward a solution with your family’s best interests in mind.
 We offer services across all areas of family law, including parenting arrangements, child support, and more.
 We proudly serve clients in Windsor, Essex County, and the region.
 Please give us a call at 519-973-1500 or reach out to us online to schedule an initial consultation today.